 What are your hobbies?
 Do you like crafts?
 Are you a good cook?
 Do you build things with your hands?
 Work outside?
 Do you have a garden and like to plant and make things grow?
 Are you someone who plays a sport?
 If so, you are most likely a kinesthetic person.

-We can conclude by telling you that it is possible that you have a percentage of each type.
-It is normal, but what is certain is that you identify more with one of them.
+It’s possible that you have a little of each type, but everyone tends to identify more with one of them.
 Visual people are a little more relaxed for example than auditory or kinesthetic people.
 However, kinesthetic people are a little more restless and less reflexive.

-So tell us, how do you express yourself with the world?
+So tell us, how do you express yourself to the world?
 Are you visual, auditory, or kinesthetic?